OfficeDev/VBA-content/Access-VBA/articles/dbb93908-ec3e-f3ee-c4ea-cca48340b4d3.md

  ' Enumerate the Databases collection.
  For Each dbsLoop In wrkAcc.Databases
- Debug.Print "Database properties for " &amp; _
+ Debug.Print "Database properties for " &; _
- dbsLoop.Name &amp; ":"
+ dbsLoop.Name &; ":"

  On Error Resume Next
  ' Enumerate the Properties collection of each Database